wxuan309/SC22-BatchC-elastic-searchers/web/README.md

 the requirements.txt file will then be updated.
 Keep in mind: some packages you install on one operating system may not be available on another.
 You will have to debug and resolve this yourself if this is the case.
 ### static/ ###
 Contains the static images, CSS, & JS files used by the flask app for the webpage.
 You will need to create this and put files in it.
 Place all your images used for your website in static/images/ so that you can then reference them in your html files.
+You can also place your css files in this folder, to reference them like static/css/styles.css
 ### utils.py ###
 Contains common functions used by the flask app.
 Put things here that are used more than once in the flask app.
 ### templates/ ###
 Contains the HTML pages used for the webpage.
 Edit these to fit your project. index.html is the demo page.
+Optionally, you can add another team.html page or include a team section in index.html.
 ### Files used for deployment ###
 `config.py`
 `Dockerfile`